 Your HCID program is held on HU’s Philadelphia campus with a sprinkling of online classes and hybrid classes that meet on the occasional weekend.
 There are two program start dates each year.
-Ultimately, you will gain the skills to design effective and engaging interfaces, interactions, and user experiences that leverage the best of digital technologies and bring them into complex human environments.
+Ultimately, you will gain the skills to design effective and engaging interfaces, interactions, and user experiences that leverage the best of digital technologies and bring them seamlessly into complex human environments.

 Master of Science in Human-Centered Interaction Design (HCID)

 The 36-semester hour graduate program in Human-Centered Interaction Design intends to promote the human-centered collaborative mindsets that are required for careers in the research, specifications, and development of technologically-driven experiences.
 The HCID master’s program will be interdisciplinary, bringing together the application of knowledge drawn from the social and behavioral sciences, information science, software engineering and project management.
 The degree promotes design thinking, and a focus on user needs as primary innovation drivers for successful digital products, services, and experiences.

 To scaffold the bridge between existing training and experience, and the new design-focused interactive field, the HCID program will employ a unique introductory approach to intensive skill and knowledge building approach called Masterclass.
 The Masterclass in HCID will function as a pre-entry exposure and training certificate program.
 It will serve two functions: